pleabargain/EnglishHelpsYourCareer/idioms.md

 * (UK) A watering hole is a pub.
 # Weak at the knees
 * If people go weak at the knees, they have a powerful emotional reaction to something and feel that they might fall over.

 # Wear sackcloth and ashes
 * If someone displays their grief or contrition publicly, they wear sackcloth and ashes.

 # Wear your heart on your sleeve
 * Someone who wears their heart on their sleeve shows their emotions and feelings publicly.

 # Weather a storm
 * If you weather a storm, you get through a crisis or hard times.
+* We've have had some tough times, but we weathered the storms.
+* We weathered a financial storm in 2008.

 # Weight off your shoulders
 * If something is a weight off your shoulders, you have relieved yourself of a burden, normally a something that has been troubling you or worrying you.